0xPlaygrounds/rig-book/src/playbook/dynamic-model-creation.md

 # Dynamic model creation

 This section will talk about some of the challenges around creating model provider clients dynamically and how we can make this as convenient as possible.

+The full example for this section can be found [in the GitHub repo.](https://github.com/0xPlaygrounds/rig-book/blob/main/snippets/dynamic-model-creation/src/main.rs)

 Due to the Rust type system, dynamic model client creation is made a bit more difficult than in more dynamic programming languages like Python due to having to specify a type for everything.
 However, that doesn't mean it is made impossible: it simply has more tradeoffs for doing so.